 During my last visit, I had a hard time finding a good place to drink craft beer in Chicago.
 Well, two years brought a lot of change.

 Last time, I interrogated a transplant from Colorado working at a Rock Bottom just north of the Loop.
-He directed me to Haymarket Brewery, which was a winner.
+He directed me to Haymarket Pub & Brewery, which was a winner.
 I was determined to find something new when I dropped in during muggy mid-July.

 I did well enough to give you my list of where to drink craft beer in Chicago.
 This list is by no means complete: I didn’t have a car, relying only on my feet augmented by some travel on the El.
-There’s more out there, but this is what you can find in range of the Loop.
+There’s more out there, but this is what you can find in range of Chicago Loop.
 Be warned: I am an enthusiastic, durable and fast walker.
 And I’ll admit that I cheat on the last selection – we took a commuter train to Geneva (about one hour) to meet my brother.

 The Pour House

 I headed north from my spot on the The Loop, just south of the river.
 My first mission was coffee (a dire failure that continues to a problem in Chicago – but that’s for another time).
 I skirted east of Goose Island and wandered some of the low-rise areas.
-That’s where I found Old Town Chicago.
+That’s where I found Old Town.
 It struck me as a slice of Portland – a lot of the cool factor, but without the undying love for the local MLS team.

 There, I passed the Pour House and its 30-foot-long row of taps.
 The atmosphere is a bit aloof and white-linen for my taste.
 But the beer menu impressed me.
 I also like the option to get 6-ounce tasting portions.
 That allowed me to try Kentucky Bourbon Barrel Ale (Alltech Lexington, Kentucky), Daisy Cutter IPA (Half Acre Brewing, Chicago) and Two Brothers Outlaw IPA (Warrenville, Ill).
-The menu breaks the selections down by type, which helps you find your favorites.
+The Old Town Pour House menu breaks the selections down by type, which helps you find your favorites.
 Visitors like me just might enjoy a section that lists selections by geography – at least for the local/regional selections.